24/09/2025

 Blogpost Hero Image

-From the very first session with Victoria McDermott through to our latest conversation with Kate Naish, we’ve heard powerful insight from some of the most respected voices in case management, clinical leadership and charitable support.
+From the very first session with Victoria McDermott through to our latest conversation with Rebecca Bristow, we’ve heard powerful insight from some of the most respected voices in case management, clinical leadership and charitable support.
 What’s been clear throughout is that while the challenges are real – so too is the shared ambition across our sector to raise standards, reduce delays and ensure people get the help they need, when they need it most.

 Why These Conversations Matter